Torque3D-Resources/T3D.WheeledVehicleResource/docs/Vehicle.md

-<P>The VehicleData class extends the basic energy/damage functionality provided "
+<p>The VehicleData class extends the basic energy/damage functionality provided
-   by ShapeBaseData to include damage from collisions, as well as particle " emitters activated automatically when damage levels reach user specified " thresholds.</P>
+   by ShapeBaseData to include damage from collisions, as well as particle emitters activated automatically when damage levels reach user specified thresholds.</p>

    <div>The example below shows how to setup a Vehicle to:</div>"
    <ul>